photvedt/photvedt.github.io/_pages/academic.md

 ## My Current Research

-I am a first-year student in the Orion Radiation Measurement Group under Dr. Zhong He at the University of Michigan.
-I have an interest in applications of radiation imaging and image reconstruction!
+I am a second-year student in the Orion Radiation Measurement Group under Dr. Zhong He at the University of Michigan.
+I am currently invovled with projects related to imaging involving CdZnTe radiation detectors, and concepts related to radiography!

 ## My Undergraduate Research